peitaosu/Diplomatist/README.md

                             time slice of each wave file
     -a API, --api=API     0 - CMU Sphinx, 1 - Google Cloud, 2 - Bing API, 3 -
                             Houndify API
-    -c CREDENTIAL, --cred=CREDENTIAL
-                            credential file if is API required
     -l LANGUAGE, --lan=LANGUAGE
                             language which to be transcribed
     -t TRANSLATE, --tran=TRANSLATE
                             translate to another language
-    -o OUTPUT, --out=OUTPUT
-                            output the result as SRT file
+    --qt                  runs UI with QT
+    --tk                  runs UI with Tk
    ```

 ## UI

 Currently, Diplomatist has a very simple UI based on Tkinter or PyQt4.
-You can use it through `ui_tk.py` or `ui_qt.py`, arguments are same as `diplomatist.py`:
+You can use it through `ui.py` with arguments `--tk` or `--qt`, other arguments are same as `diplomatist.py`:
 ```
-> python ui_tk.py -s 15000 -a 1 -c cert.json -l en-US -t zh -o sub.srt
+> python ui.py -s 15000 -a 1 -l en-US -t zh -o sub.srt --tk

 # or

-> python ui_qt.py -s 15000 -a 1 -c cert.json -l en-US -t zh -o sub.srt
+> python ui.py -s 15000 -a 1 -l en-US -t zh -o sub.srt --qt
 ```

-Before you use `ui_tk.py`, please install python-tk package:
+Before you use `ui.py` with `--tk`, please install python-tk package:

 In Linux:
-1. sudo apt-get install python-tk
+1. `> sudo apt-get install python-tk`

-Before you use `ui_qt.py`, please make sure you have installed PyQt4/PyQt5 in your environment:
+Before you use `ui.py` with `--qt`, please make sure you have installed PyQt4/PyQt5 in your environment:

 In Windows:
 1. Get PyQt4/5-***.whl from http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4
-2. pip install PyQt4/5-***.whl
+2. `> pip install PyQt4/5-***.whl`

 In macOS:
-1. brew install PyQt
+1. `> brew install PyQt`

 In Linux:
-1. sudo apt-get install python-qt4
+1. `> sudo apt-get install python-qt4`